 At OHC, we want patients to know that we understand the fear of contracting COVID-19 and have been aggressively implementing measures to reduce the risk of transmission.
 Our team continues to follow the protocols set by the Centers for Disease Control and Prevention (CDC) and the Ohio Department of Health (ODH) and we have implemented additional measures:

-- Take temperatures of all patients, visitors and staff.
+- Take temperatures of all patients and visitors

 OHC will continue to implement and follow CDC safety guidelines even during the administration of the COVID-19 vaccine.
 All patients, staff and visitors will need to wear masks.